 validity and strength as a program in practical

-politics. yet the whole interest of socialism for
+politics.
+Yet the whole interest of socialism for

 those whose thinking extends beyond the covers of